jaimi7/Python-Projects/README.md

 # Text To Handwriting

-  Convert text in to hand written img using pywhatkit modual
+  Convert text into hand written img using pywhatkit modual